eldossjogy/MediaLibrary/README.md

 <h3 align="center">MediaLibrary</h3>

 ## About
 A discord bot that allows users to save media links in a media library under keys.
-Making sending videos or images that are commonly uses much faster.
+Making sending videos or images that are commonly used much faster.

 🔗[Invite Discord Bot](https://discord.com/api/oauth2/authorize?client_id=910350971299848192&permissions=431644735552&scope=bot%20applications.commands)